 What Should Parents Do if They Suspect Their Teen Is Using Drugs or Alcohol?

-Before addressing a teenager about potential drug use or alcohol addiction, it’s crucial for parents to consult a qualified drug addiction counselor experienced in treating adolescents.
-A counselor at Ridge RTC can assist parents in emotionally preparing for the conversation with their teen, help the family establish realistic goals, and address any questions or concerns regarding alcohol and/or drug rehab for teens.
-While discussions of this nature with a teen may not go as smoothly as parents hope, a counselor can guide them in initiating the dialogue and employing de-escalation techniques to maintain a productive conversation.
+A counselor at Ridge RTC can assist parents in emotionally preparing for this conversation with their teen, help the family establish realistic goals, and address any questions or concerns regarding alcohol and/or drug rehab for teens.
+While discussions of this nature with a teen may not go as smoothly as parents hope, a counselor offers key guidance for initiating the dialogue and employing de-escalation techniques to maintain a productive conversation.

 What to Expect from Youth Substance Abuse Programs